theapsgroup/basex-gradle-starter/README.md

 include these optional libraries they have to be explicitly listed in the build script.

 ## Known issues

-- Client task (`client`) prints build message in between input.
+- Client task (`console`) prints build progress message in between input.
+This is confusing.

-- Sometimes I cannot access the server with `client` from another shell.
+- Sometimes I cannot access the server with `console` from another shell.
 Run it with `-d` option and you'll see that it cannot acquire a lock

 - Task `distZip` also packs `basex` directory but when running it it still uses the dir from the project.
 Need to do better config to set the paths.

-- With Gradle 2.3 the `watch` task doesn't talk to STDOUT anymore so we do not see test output anymore.

 ## Contributors

 - [xokomola](https://github.com/xokomola)
 - [vincentml](https://github.com/vincentml)

 ## TODO

+- Run only specific tests (`xqtest` always runs all tests)
 - Better configuration
 - Provide arguments for query tasks
 - Packaging as WAR for Tomcat etc.